mattsakiyama/mattsakiyama.github.io/academics.md

 - Used Fusion360 to sketch 2-dimensional and 3-dimensional models
 - Modeled and machined chopstick holder with aluminum using Fusion360, chopsaw and CNC mill
 - Designed, modeled, and assembled desk fan using Fusion360 and 3-D printer
+- Used principles of sheet metal folding to construct a protective casing for a chicken's egg

 ### Psychology
 - Enrolled and received an A in Introduction to Psychology at Skyline College